 Understanding MGM Resorts Intl's Unusual Options Activity

-MGM Resorts Intl (NYSE:MGM) shares experienced unusual options activity on Friday.
-The stock price moved up to $41.58 following the option alert.
+Shares of MGM Resorts Intl (NYSE:MGM) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $39.33.

 - Option Type: TRADE